 Some states in the USA are also on a similar wave and the tourist tax is a rising trend there.
 For example, California and Texas have a so-called “occupancy tax” payable during the accommodation bookings.
 This tax is collected at motels, inns, hotels and other accommodation facilities.

 Then there is a drastic example of Bhutan.
-The country has a tourist tax of 200-250 dollar per day.
+The country has a tourist tax of 200–250 dollars per day.
 However, the tax includes a lot of services, from the accommodation, transport to guided tours as well as food.
-This measure has helped Bhutan to protect their cultural heritage and natural resources.
+This measure has helped Bhutan to protect its cultural heritage and natural resources.